-Table 9.
+Table 11.

-TIMEOUT Web services: Specifies the time, in minutes, that DB2 should wait for a network transfer and the computation of a result.
+TITIMECHIT Web corriege: Specifies the time in minutes that DB2 should wait for a THVILOUI Web services: Specifies the time, in minutes, that DB2 should wait for a Lauter al. (a.a., C. a. a.
+1 (b a. a network transfer and the computation of a result.
+The two fix transfer and the companion of a result.